 As families gather for Thanksgiving this year, estate planning is likely the last thing on their mind.
 Thanksgiving is a time to focus on the things for which we are most thankful, such as our families, friends, and good health.

 Talking about death and incapacity is…well, morbid.
-It would likely be an unwelcome topic of conversation around the dinner table, so don’t mention it there.
+It would likely be an unwelcome topic of conversation around the dinner table, so don’t mention it then.
 Enjoy your meal.
 Be thankful for all your bounty.
 Laugh and enjoy your company.

 For some couples, it may be asking a sibling or cousin if they would be willing to serve as a guardian for your children.
-I always recommend you do this in person rather than over the phone so you can get a read on the prospective guardian’s willingness to take on this responsibility.
+I always recommend doing this in person rather than over the phone so you can get a read on the prospective guardian’s willingness to take on this responsibility.